-According to the 2010 U.S. Census Bureau, more than 55 million Americans aged five and over speak a language other than English at home.
+According to the 2013 U.S. Census Bureau, more than 61 million Americans speak a language other than English at home.
 Overcoming linguistic and sociocultural barriers is vital to securing a competitive edge.

-The current lack of interpreters and translators has led the U.S. Department of Labor to project a 46% increase in employment from 2012 to 2022, much faster than the average for all other occupations.
+The current lack of interpreters and translators has led the U.S. Department of Labor to project a 29% increase in employment from 2014 to 2024, considerably faster than the national average of 7% for all other occupations.

 To meet this demand, there is a need not only for interpreters and translators but also for teachers of interpreting and cross-cultural specialists for culture-sensitive positions at managerial levels.

 In response to this demand, our program offers three MA tracks:

 - MA in Intercultural Services in Healthcare

 For students who would like to focus on an area of interest in a more flexible, customized manner, the program offers four Graduate Certificates and one Postgraduate Certificate in specialized areas.